All Episodes

 But don't forget, karma was at work.

-And in fact, lost the ball on a turnover three or four plays later.
+The football gods were at work because the Seahawks did not score and, in fact, lost the ball on a turnover three or four plays later.

-Because that would have been the refs once again blew something big that resulted in perhaps a team winning on a bad call.
+If the Seahawks had gone and it scored after that, that's all we'd have been hearing of a Richard Sherman would be competing with that for the top news item coming out of that championship game because that would have been the refs once again blew something big that resulted in perhaps a team winning on a bad call.

 And that would have been horrible PR.

-Here's uh here's Karen in Langhorn, Pennsylvania.
+Here's Karen in Langhorn, Pennsylvania.

 I'm glad you called.